Consumer Medicine Information

 throughout the body), sleep problems, irritability and depression.
 Some women also

 have problems with dryness of the vagina causing discomfort during or after sex.
-Oestrogens
+Estrogens

 can be given to reduce or eliminate these symptoms.

-Estradot releases oestradiol in a continuous and controlled way just as your ovaries
+Estradot releases estradiol in a continuous and controlled way just as your ovaries

 were doing before.
 Because the medicine does not have to pass through your stomach

-and liver, it allows you to take a much lower dose of oestrogen than would be needed
+and liver, it allows you to take a much lower dose of estrogen than would be needed

 in a tablet and helps to avoid some unpleasant side effects.